BorjaSilla/Amazon-ETL-Project/README.md

 ### 4. Storing Data in CSV Files

-- CSV files are created to store the cleaned data with a format string to save the file with the name of the category.
+- CSV files are created to store the cleaned data with a format string to save the file with the category's name.
 - Each CSV file may represent data from a specific Amazon category.
 - The cleaned data is written to the CSV files using Python's CSV-writing libraries.

-### 5. Further Steps
+### 5. Data Transformation

-- With the data now in CSV files, I proceeded to enrinch the data with a dataset.

-#### Example Further Steps:

-- **Data Analysis**: Utilize data analysis tools like Pandas and Jupyter to gain insights from the data.
-- **Machine Learning**: Explore machine learning models for predictions based on the Amazon data.
-- **Scheduled Updates**: Implement a scheduler for periodic data re-scraping to keep the dataset up-to-date.
-- **API Development**: Create an API to expose the data for external applications or integration with other services.
-- **Data Export**: Consider exporting the data to databases, data lakes, or cloud storage for long-term storage and scalability.

-Remember to document your work thoroughly, including your scraping and data cleaning code.
-Ensure compliance with web scraping ethics and respect Amazon's terms of service to avoid any legal issues.
+- Merged all `CSV` files into one master data frame and added a new column `category` to keep track of it in the merged data.
+- Some insights with matplotlib

+### 6. Storing Data in MongoDB

+- Stored transformed data in MongoDB.